 A great example is if you ever watched an Alton Brown cooking show.
 If the episode was about baking an apple pie, he would show you how to make an apple pie start to finish.
 But before the pie comes out of the oven, you would learn the differences between baking 10 different apple varieties as well as the pros and cons of using butter, margarine, or lard.
 He would also touch on the history of where the apple pie originated and basic apple orchard management.
 And then finally you get an actual pie, fresh out of the oven.

+As homeschool parents, you are not just responsible for teaching subjects like reading, writing and arithmetic.
+Public speaking, learning to teach (or fully and effectively explain topics), and other life skills are extremely important.
 An activity like this is perfect for the summer months when you are on a more laid back schedule, but this can also be easily integrated during the regular school year!

 Emily Cook is the author and creator of the secular homeschool curriculum Build Your Library, a literature-based K-12 program infused with the teachings of Charlotte Mason.
 She writes full year lesson plans as well as shorter topical unit studies.
 Emily has been homeschooling her four children in Southern NH for 17 years.
 She is passionate about reading aloud to children of all ages and loves to share her love of literature with others.
 She and her family also make incredibly dorky videos about homeschooling, books, and more on Youtube at ARRRGH!
 Schooling.
 You can follow her on Facebook, Twitter, and Pinterest.
 You can also check out her author page on Amazon.